PotatoSpudowski/CactiNet/README.md

 [1] Mingxing Tan and Quoc V. Le.
 EfficientNet: Rethinking Model Scaling for Convolutional Neural Networks.
 ICML 2019.
 Arxiv link: https://arxiv.org/abs/1905.11946.

-CactiNet in a CNN modeled after EfficentNet with changes in no of 'mobile inverted bottleneck convolutional' layers and parameter values to identify aerial images of cactus.
+CactiNet in a CNN modeled after EfficentNet with changes in no of 'mobile inverted bottleneck convolutional' layers and parameter values to identify aerial images of columnar cactus.

 ## EfficientNet